Getting Started - How to Use the Calibrator App

 - What is the importance of calibration?

 What is the importance of calibration?

-Both the original Structure Sensor and Structure Sensor (Mark II) work in tandem with your iPad’s color camera.
+Both the original Structure Sensor and Structure Sensor Mark II/ Pro work in tandem with your iPad’s color camera.
 The iPad’s camera applies the high-definition color and texture of the objects being scanned; Structure Sensor captures depth.

 The problem is, the two cameras exist in two different places, and if run without calibration, would produce effects where the color from one object may shift over into the color of another.
-For example, say we were to scan this couch:
+For example, say we were to scan a couch.

 If we scanned the couch without calibrating the sensor properly, the scan might result in something like this:

 See how the blanket bleeds into the pillow?
 That’s not right.

 So we need calibration to inform the sensor and software of its place in space in relation to the iPad’s camera.
 When properly calibrated, the scan looks something like this:

 As we can see here, there is a clear separation between the blanket and the pillow, and the color lays naturally where it should.

 The sensor stores its calibration values locally, and it associates them with the iPad that was used to calibrate.
 Once you calibrate properly, you will not need to do so for quite a while longer, if ever.